-Olivier Assayas’ massive undertaking, a full-on examination of notorious terrorist Carlos the Jackal’s activities spanning three decades, runs over five hours (making it, incidentally, the longest film I’ve ever seen as of now).
+Olivier Assayas’ massive undertaking, a full-on examination of notorious terrorist Carlos the Jackal’s activities spanning three decades, runs over five hours (making it, incidentally, the longest film I’ve ever seen as of this writing).
 It’s divided into three installments shown separately on French television, but also screened theatrically with breaks between the episodes.
-There exists a severe two and a half-hour truncation of Carlos, which the director was contractually obligated to nail down and produce; having viewed some of this pseudo-theatrical version (both variations are available on Netflix Instant) and then thrown up my hands and switched to the miniseries, I can understand why nearly every theater that showed the film opted for the lengthier version.
+There exists a severe two and a half-hour truncation of Carlos, which the director was contractually obligated to nail down and produce; having viewed some of this pseudo-theatrical version (both variations were available on Netflix Instant) and then thrown up my hands and switched to the miniseries, I can understand why nearly every theater that showed the film opted for the lengthier version.
 In terms of pacing, detail, and rhythm, there’s basically no reason I can parse out for seeing the “theatrical,” one-stroke variation.

 What’s more troubling in this immensely admirable picture is that even at full length, it feels like a truncation of a much longer story.
 That’s acknowledging the fact that Assayas wisely skirts the impulse to “explain” Carlos or his back story, which serves him well in terms of narrative economy and in establishing his thesis about the man.
 Carlos’ legend vastly outpaced the reality — he was even written into Robert Ludlum’s The Bourne Identity as the villain! — and part of the purpose of this film is to deconstruct that legend, to pin the proverbial balloon.
 It succeeds, but its episodic nature, flying quickly from one vignette to the next, some short and some very long, somewhat undercuts its energy.
 It almost seems as if the story would function better as a full-on TV series, a sort of anti-Fugitive.
 But it would be difficult to sell mass audiences, presumably, on a murderous man with whom they’re never really expected to sympathize.